 In Tammie’s case, she was “a religious zealot and looked scornfully at anyone too lazy to pursue the ‘Truth’ as we called it.”
 She adds, “I was persuasive enough to lead 5 people to the point of baptism.
 I reported a monthly average of 10 Bible studies and [gave out] hundreds of pieces of literature.
 I read and studied the organization’s materials to the extent that I was able to argue doctrine better than any elder I knew, and this by their own admission.”
 Yet, “I was desperately lonely and empty.”

-Paul, mentioned earlier, read ’30 Years a Watchtower Slave’ a book by an ex-JW who found the truth by reading the Bible without Watchtower books, “my wife and I secretly studied our new [American Standard] Bible for long hours into the night, discovering that many of the major doctrines we had been willing to die for were false.”
+Paul, mentioned earlier, read a book titled ’30 Years a Watchtower Slave’ authored by an ex-JW who had found the truth by reading the Bible without Watchtower books.
+After some hesitation, “my wife and I secretly studied our new [American Standard] Bible for long hours into the night, discovering that many of the major doctrines we had been willing to die for were false.”

 Cynthia questioned the religion when her sister married a non-JW man.
 “My parents had literally thrown all of my sister’s clothes out on the front lawn.”
-She wondered “this is your child, how can you say you love your child and you love God but you are treating your child this way?…this is not the love of God.”
-When Cynthia left, she was rejected by her family and nearly committed suicide.
-But she is still in the Lord.
+She wondered “this is your child, how can you say you love your child and you love God but you are treating your child this way?… This is not the love of God.”
+When Cynthia left, she was shunned by her family and nearly committed suicide.
+But with the support of her Christian friends and pastor, she regained her feet and is still in the Lord.

-Daniel Rodriguez, who has led many JWs to Christ observes:
+Daniel Rodriguez, who has led many JWs to Christ observes that:

 “Many who exit the Watchtower on their own never again involve themselves with “religion” of any kind.
 Many become agnostics or atheists.
 Many have suicidal thoughts.
 Some succumb to those thoughts.
-Thankfully, there are those who, in time, work out the trauma of leaving the Watchtower organization and live meaningful lives” (Winning the Witnesses, 2007, 75-6)
+Thankfully, there are those who, in time, work out the trauma of leaving the Watchtower organization and live meaningful lives” (Winning the Witnesses, Chick Publications Inc., 2007, 75-6).

 After Paul and his wife were expelled and shunned, “Christians came to our home and helped us with food and money…The living testimony of these people affected my wife and I so much that we decided to start again studying the Bible.”
 From their study, “one night, my wife and I held our hands and gave our lives to the Lord Jesus Christ.”

-Salvation is in Christ alone, not in a religious organization.
+Salvation is in Christ alone, it is not in a religious organization.